Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 Choose whether your boon comes from a deal with a devil or from being infected with demonic taint.
 Your new found fiendish power gives you a permanent magic aura detectable by effects like Divine Sense, hinting at your connection to the lower planes.
 This boon likely changes your body in a permanent way, granting you fiend-like features such as permanently clammy skin, black voids for eyes, or demonic horns.

 ### Aura of Corruption
 At 25th level, you gain the ability to force creatures to their knees in your presence.
 If a creature begins its turn within 15 feet of you, it must make a Wisdom saving throw against your spell save DC (or 8 + your Charisma modifier + your proficiency bonus if you do not have one).
 On a failed saving throw, it falls prone, kneeling.
 Additionally, whether the creature succeeds or fails, it takes 4d8 psychic or necrotic damage (your choice).
-You can retract or activate this aura as a bonus action.
+You can dispel or activate this aura as a bonus action.
 When you activate this aura, you can select any number of creatures to be unaffected.

 ___